 The student application form can be found here

-The 2020 edition of the Conference will be held in Pisa (Italy) on April 23-24, 2020.
-It will be hosted by the University of Pisa, has been unfortunately cancelled due to Covid-19 pandemic.
+The 2020 edition of the Conference, planned to be held in Pisa (Italy) and hosted by the University of Pisa, has been unfortunately cancelled due to Covid-19 pandemic.

 The list of past editions of the conference can be found here